TurboGears/tg2docs/docs/main/Auth/index.rst

 two independent components, well integrated into TurboGears:

   * :mod:`repoze.who`, a framework for ``authentication`` in WSGI applications.
-    You normally don't have to care about it because by default TG2 applications ship all the code to set it up (as long as you had selected such an option when you created the project), but if you need something more advanced you are at the right place.
+    You normally don't have to care about it because by default TurboGears |version|
+    applications ship all the code to set it up (as long as you had selected such an option when you created the project), but if you need something more advanced you are at the right place.
   * :mod:`repoze.what`, the successor of :mod:`tg.ext.repoze.who` and
-    :mod:`tgext.authorization` (used in unstable TG2 releases), is a framework for ``authorization`` that is mostly compatible with the TurboGears 1.x `Identity` authentication, identification and authorization system.
+    :mod:`tgext.authorization` (used in unstable TurboGears |version| releases), is a framework for ``authorization`` that is mostly compatible with the TurboGears 1.x `Identity` authentication, identification and authorization system.

 You may store your users' credentials where you want (e.g., in a database, an LDAP server, an .htaccess file) and also store your authorization settings